ForgeRock/iot-edge/docs/develop-a-client-application.md

-# Develop a client application with the Thing SDK
+# Develop a client application with the IoT SDK

 This example will show you how to create a client application for a thing called _Gopher_.
 The thing will be manually registered in AM and authenticated with a username/password authentication flow.